-The social worker shall complete a full family-focused case assessment to identify family strengths and problems.
+The child welfare caseworker must complete a full family-focused case assessment to identify family strengths and problems.
 The assessment includes multi-family groupings; e.g., the family home from which the child was removed as well as the home of another parent.
 RCW 74.14A.020